drgvszi/Catan/Reports/GameEngineReports/README.md

 ```
  - ```resources_0``` contains the number of resources of the requested type that were stolen from ```player_0```
  - if the code is 200, all the resources of the requested type are moved from all the players who have ```resources``` greater than 0 to the current player
+## Build two roads for free if you use Road Building development card (use this request twice)
 ```
 {
  "gameId": "gameId",